ape-box/routemaster/README.md

 ROUTEMASTER_CLIENTS=demo,my-service--6f1d6311-98a9-42ab-8da4-ed2d7d5b86c4`
 ```

-For further configuration options please check the provided `.env` files
+For further configuration options please check the default `.env` files, which
+can be overriden with environment variables.

 ### Development